BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/README.md

 ## Running documentation localy

-You can also run the project locally, make the changes and then submit your changes to gitlab.
+You can also run the project locally, make the changes and then submit your changes to gitlab

 * Pull the project to your computer
 * cd into api-guidance-docs